wp-plugins/browser-shots/readme.txt

 2. The formatted front-end view of generated screenshots.
 [See a live example](http://www.kevinleary.net/great-examples-software-web-design/)

 == Changelog ==

+= 1.3.1 =
+* Fix a couple of small bugs with the visual editor and add support for all shortcode parameters

 = 1.3 =
 * Make the visual editor work again (thanks to Ciprian Dracea for the report and the code help!)